LDodevska/QA_Macedonian/README.md

 ## Datasets

 This project uses three QA datasets from the SuperGLUE benchmark: BoolQ, COPA and MultiRC.
-The translated Macedonian versions can be accessed [here](https://drive.google.com/drive/folders/1-8hLfW14D5lWz5g7jMzYNLR-DzMynlFR?usp=sharing).
+The semi-automatica translation of SuperGLUE in Macedonian can be accessed [here](https://drive.google.com/drive/folders/1-8hLfW14D5lWz5g7jMzYNLR-DzMynlFR?usp=sharing).